RakhithJK/sqlitebrowser-sqlitebrowser-wiki/Using-the-Filters.md

 ![](filter5.png)

 ## Supported operators
 The default comparison operator we use is an exact comparison for numbers and an exact but case-independent comparison for text.
 In both cases wild cards ('%') are allowed.
-You can override this behaviour by starting your query with one of these operators, e.g. '>1':
+You can override this behavior by starting your query with one of these operators, e.g. '>1':

 Operator | Description         | Notes
 ---------|---------------------|------